cocopuff2u/MOFA_WEBSITE/docs/ios_raw_feeds.md

 ## 🔗 Access the Latest Raw Files

-You can access the latest raw files [here](https://github.com/cocopuff2u/MOFA/tree/main/latest_raw_files).
+You can access all the latest raw files [here](https://github.com/cocopuff2u/MOFA/tree/main/latest_raw_files).